 Member of Zenkoku Tomo-no-Kai.

 We are so excited to be part of this wonderful endeavor.
 Each of us might be small, but when we come together, our Lord will do mighty things in our midst through us and in us.
 Let us become game changers.
 We are asking the Lord to use us to bring His love and grace to our friends around us.
 We hope you will join us in our solidarity to help our little friends in Mongolia.

-Korea Office / Webmaster
+Korea Office / Treasurer

 "I would like to join this project team with a prayer: May my little faithfulness be of help in saving precious lives of Mongolian Manhole Children."

 Member of Manna Church, Korea, and of Zenkoku Tomo-no-Kai (Seoul).
-Mother of three.

-Korea Office Assistan
+Korea Office Assistant